-- a.
-The policy period is divided into consecutive 12 month units. - b.
+- b.
 If the policy period is not a multiple of 12 months, use the Standard Policy Period Endorsement (WC 00 04 05) to specify the first or last unit of less than 12 months as a short-term policy. - c.
 All manual rules and procedures apply to each such unit as if a separate policy had been issued for each unit. - 4.
 Renewal Certificates